Growing blueberries in the home garden

 Examine the plants for cankers that first appear as small, discolored areas on the stems.
 As the affected areas enlarge, the margins remain reddish and the bark in the central part turns gray and then brown.

-- Cankers occur most frequently close to the ground but may occur higher on the stem.
+- Cankers usually occur close to the ground but may be higher on the stem.

 - Stems are usually girdled in one season by cankers.

-- Girdled stems die and their brown foliage is quite obvious.
+- Girdled stems die and leaves turn brown.

 - Cut out affected parts several inches below the cankered area.

-If you are growing blueberries in borderline acidic soil or soil you have had to amend to make it acidic, chances are you will encounter nutrient-related challenges more than any diseases or insect problems.
-As stated earlier, blueberry plants in soil with a pH above 5.5 will struggle to absorb the nutrients they need.
+If you are growing blueberries in borderline acidic soil or soil you have had to amend to make it acidic, chances are you will have nutrient-related challenges more than any diseases or insect problems.
+Blueberry plants in soil with a pH above 5.5 will struggle to absorb the nutrients they need.

 Signs of pH problems